 If your shoulder blade muscles, like the Upper Trapezius, aren't the cause of your neck pain, there's still a good chance they are contributing to your neck pain.
 As a Physical Therapist, the intimate relationship between the neck and shoulder blades is clear.
 Problems in one area can lead to problems in the other.
 In this post, I'll introduce all of the relevant shoulder blade, or scapular, muscles including the "Good Guys" and the "Bad Guys."
 You'll learn how to strengthen the right muscles and relax the problem muscles to get rid of your neck pain.
 We've made videos detailing each exercise that you'll need.
+You can also learn about how to use a neck stretching machine or whiplash stretching device like NecksLevel.
 Please enjoy!

 The shoulder blades, or scapulae, are a pair of large triangular-shaped bones on the back of your rib cage.
 They are extremely mobile, in that the shoulder blades can move in almost any direction on your rib cage.
 When you shrug your shoulders to show disinterest, that's all just motion of the shoulder blades moving on your rib cage.
 Oftentimes, the difference between good posture and bad posture is the position of your shoulder blades.
 Slumped posture, with shoulders forward, and chest in, is simply the shoulder blades moved toward your armpits.
 In contrast, having the shoulder blades squeezed back, with your chest out, represents good posture.
 Amazingly, the shoulder blades are suspended in the air by just shoulder blade muscles and a far-off connection to your sternum.
 Picture this bone, the scapula, as the center flag in a tug of war game.
 The flag has no control of where it goes, and is constantly being pulled in either direction by the opposing teams.
 The scapula is at the whim of the scapular muscles, which can move the scapula up, down, left, right, forward and backwards.